honzalas/mapycom-prototype/developer/docs/url-mapy/route.md

 ## Programmatic Alternative

-For programmatic route calculation with JSON responses, use the [REST API Route Planning](../rest-api/route-planning.md) endpoint which provides:
+For programmatic route calculation with JSON responses, use the [REST API Routing](../rest-api/routing.md) and [Matrix Routing](../rest-api/matrix-routing.md) endpoints which provide:
 - Route geometry (coordinates)
 - Distance and duration
 - Turn-by-turn instructions